chiragubnare/HueShift-Image-Colorization-Autoencoder/README.md

-# Color Conversion using CNN Auto-encoder
+# HueShift: Image Colorization using Transpose Convolution Auto-encoder

 This project utilizes TensorFlow and Keras to showcase a Convolution Neural Network Auto-encoder which is specifically created to add colour to grayscale images.
 The model is structured with layers for downsampling (convolutional) and upsampling (transposed convolutional).
 The process involves the following steps: